solo-io/gloo/docs/content/guides/traffic_management/request_processing/append_remove_headers/_index.md

     # if the header HEADER_NAME is already present,
     # overwrite the value.
     append: false
+  - headerSecretRef:
+      name: SECRET_NAME
+      namespace: SECRET_NAMESPACE
+    # The type of the secret must be gloo.solo.io/header
+    # Each key/value pair in the secret will be added

   # remove headers from request
   requestHeadersToRemove: